tidy-finance/website/docs/20_data.md

 In recent years, the academic discourse experienced the rise of alternative factor models, e.g., in the form of the @Hou2015 *q*-factor model.
 We refer to the [extended background](http://global-q.org/background.html) information provided by the original authors for further information.
 The *q* factors can be downloaded directly from the authors' homepage from within `read_csv()`.\index{Data!q-factors}

 We also need to adjust this data.
-First, we discard information we will not use here.
+First, we discard information we will not use in the remainder of the book.
 Then, we rename the columns with the "R_"-prescript using regular expressions and write all column names in lower case.
-You can try sticking to a consistent style for naming objects, which we try to illustrate here - the emphasis is on *try*.
+You should always try sticking to a consistent style for naming objects, which we try to illustrate here - the emphasis is on *try*.
 You can check out style guides available online, e.g., [Hadley Wickham's `tidyverse` style guide.](https://style.tidyverse.org/index.html)

 ```r
 factors_q_monthly_link <-
   "http://global-q.org/uploads/1/2/2/6/122679606/q5_factors_monthly_2021.csv"

 factors_q_monthly <- read_csv(factors_q_monthly_link) |>
   mutate(month = ymd(str_c(year, month, "01", sep = "-"))) |>
   select(-R_F, -R_MKT, -year) |>